dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 Before the job starts executing, the scheduler checks two conditions to determine if the run can start executing:

 - **The account must have an available run slot** &mdash; If all run slots are occupied, the queued run will wait.
 The wait time is displayed in dbt Cloud.
-If there are long waiting times, [upgrading to enterprise](https://www.getdbt.com/contact/) can provide more run slots and allow for higher job concurrency.
+If there are long wait times, [upgrading to enterprise](https://www.getdbt.com/contact/) can provide more run slots and allow for higher job concurrency.

 - **There must not be a run of the same job already in-flight** &mdash; The scheduler executes distinct runs of the same dbt Cloud job serially to avoid model build collisions.
 If there's a job already running, the queued job will wait and the waiting time will be displayed in dbt Cloud.